RDAORG/RDAIngest.jl/docs/src/RDA Documentation.md

 - In the *sites* table, the `source_id` serves as a foreign key variable, establishing a link between the sources of data and the specific sites where the data originates.
 Additionally, `site_id` is designated as the primary key within the *sites* table.

-- These `source_id` and `site_id` identifiers serve as the foundational starting points for collecting death data and managing data ingestion events, facilitating the seamless integration of data into the system.
+- These `source_id` and `site_id` identifiers serve as the foundational starting points for collecting death data and managing data ingestion events, facilitating the seamless ingestions of data into the system.

 All the relevant origin of the data is elucidated through the following tables: